 There are lessons your children learn from you in the kitchen.
 Children are known to imitate what happens in their immediate environment.
 Your children are always ready to learn.
 They, directly and indirectly, practice what they see you do or what you tell them to do.

 The beautiful thing about learning is that no one can take it away from you.
 What happens when you bring cooking experiences to the memory of your child.
 You give them one of the best legacies.

-They concurrently learn how to apply the lessons from the to real lifeways and also how to do dishes by themselves.
+They concurrently learn how to apply the lessons to real lifeways and also how to make dishes by themselves.

 Here are cooking lessons your children can learn from you.